 How to use Fitbit Sense’s Stress Management feature?

-There are two specific functions when it comes to an understanding your stress levels using your Fitbit Sense.
+There are two specific functions when it comes to understanding your stress levels using your Fitbit Sense.

 When you tap on the EDA scan app, you are required to sit still for more than two minutes and relax while the system collects information and stores them in the Mindfulness Tile.